 5. Cervinia, Italy

-Cervinia has one of the best snow records in Italy, making it the perfect option if you looking for a change from a ski holiday in France or Austria.
-Located in the Aosta Valley, this high altitude ski area also links to Zermatt in Switzerland giving skiers and snowboarders access to a huge 350 km of piste on just one lift pass.
-Plateau Rosa in Cervinia, the highest skiable are in Italy.
+Cervinia has one of the best snow records in Italy, and a perfect option if you're looking to go somewhere different to France or Austria.
+Located in the Aosta Valley, this high altitude ski area at 2,050 metres also links to Zermatt in Switzerland giving skiers and snowboarders access to a huge 350 km of piste on just one lift pass.
+Plateau Rosa in Cervinia, the highest skiable area in Italy and its glacier terrain with Zermatt ensures for a long season.

 View ski holidays in Cervinia